dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/05-upgrading-to-v1.3.md

 ### For consumers of dbt artifacts (metadata)

-The manifest schema version has been updated to `v7`.
-This includes the changes to metrics described above, and a few other changes related to the addition of Python models:
+We have updated the manifest schema version to `v7`.
+This includes the changes to metrics described above and a few other changes related to the addition of Python models:
 - Renamed `raw_sql` to `raw_code`
 - Renamed `compiled_sql` to `compiled_code`
 - A new top-level node property, `language` (`'sql'` or `'python'`)